CS 175 Graphics (2025 Fall)

 Course Description

-This course explores the fundamentals of computer graphics, including 3D rendering via ray casting, ray tracing and radiosity, viewing transformations, 3D shape representation, and an introduction to modeling and computer animation.
-Assignments and projects require a good working knowledge of linear algebra and the C and C++ programming languages.
+This course explores the fundamentals of computer graphics, including 3D rendering via ray casting, ray tracing, viewing transformations, 3D shape representation, and an introduction to modeling and computer animation.
+Assignments and projects require a good working knowledge of linear algebra and Javascript.

-Prerequisite: COMP 40 (Machine Structure and Assembly-Language Programming).
+Prerequisite: CS 40 (Machine Structure and Assembly-Language Programming).
+Calc 2.
 Background in Linear Algebra a plus

 Schedule